jbostoen/itop-jb-contactmethod/readme.md

   * This is because of legacy code which still creates a contact method of info that is being removed from the person's details.
   * This is done because removal is sometimes adding an alternative email address, while the previous info is still valid too.

-The current version is broken because listing the changed attributes is incorrect.

 ## Cookbook